 In short, Indie Royale was a heck of a lot of fun, and it really helped some notable game creators signal/revenue boost as indies.
 But bundling is a double-edged sword in today’s saturated market.
 Still, I think IR was early enough to matter to people, and certainly had a positive impact on many at the time.

-The Indie Games Summit is the area I’m particularly hands on with, alongside our capable advisors, but myself, Meggan Scavio, Katie and others have also worked on developing all of the GDC Summits over the past few years ago, & helping GDC get a great quality submission/ratings system – courtesy of Matthew Wegner.
+The Indie Games Summit was the area I was particularly hands on with, alongside our capable advisors, but myself, Meggan Scavio, Katie and others have also worked on developing all of the GDC Summits over the past few years ago, & helping GDC get a great quality submission/ratings system – courtesy of Matthew Wegner.

-We’re also constantly working with our Advisory Board on listening and integrating feedback, helping to administer and run the Game Developers Choice Awards yearly, growing diversity and the Advocacy Track, and sharing recordings of the content on GDC Vault – lots to do, and lots still to do!
-(Newest features include a GDC Film Festival & lots more besides.)
+We also constantly worked with our Advisory Board on listening and integrating feedback, helping to administer and run the Game Developers Choice Awards yearly, growing diversity and the Advocacy Track, and sharing recordings of the content on GDC Vault.
+(I stopped working at GDC during the COVID pandemic, btw.)

 After I finished up my participation in Indie Royale in 2013, I was itching for something else to do, but game bundles weren’t really on the menu.
 But bundling was (and is!) a really interesting area for curation.